Bepositivegit/Az-Questions/interview-Answers.md

 * Only a few questions are asked on Azure Artifacts in interviews.

-- What is the purpose of Azure Artifacts?
+- **What is the purpose of Azure Artifacts?**
+  *Answer:* Azure Artifacts is used to manage and share packages such as NuGet, npm, Maven, and Python across teams.

-- What is the difference between an Azure Pipeline artifact and an application artifact in the Azure Artifacts service?
+- **What is the difference between an Azure Pipeline artifact and an application artifact in the Azure Artifacts service?**
+  *Answer:* A pipeline artifact is generated during the build process and used for deployment, while an application artifact is a package stored in Azure Artifacts for sharing and reuse.

-- How can we clone dependencies from Azure Artifacts?
+- **How can we clone dependencies from Azure Artifacts?**
+  *Answer:* By configuring the package manager (e.g., npm, NuGet) to use the Azure Artifacts feed URL.

 ---